Mental Health for PTA Leaders

 • Organized monthly lunch bunches with parents to raise awareness of mental health issues and the impact of COVID-19 on students.

-• Based on the survey responses, implemented a comprehensive Mental Health & Wellness Week program: daily theme/classroom activities, extra daily activities/videos for students to do on their own, interactive student workshops for 8th grade students led by an LPC that the school partners with.
+• Based on the survey responses, implemented a comprehensive mental health & wellness week program: daily theme/classroom activities, extra daily activities/videos for students to do on their own, interactive student workshops for eighth grade students led by an LPC that the school partners with.

-• Partnered with school’s Counseling and Physical Education departments to turn the month of March into Wellness Month at the school.
-Provided a range of social emotional to physical activities each day to engage students and school staff.
+• Partnered with school’s counseling and physical education departments to turn the month of March into Wellness Month at the school.
+Provided a range of social emotional to physical activities each day to engage students and school staff and created educational opportunities for parents.

-• Partnered with school and showed two documentary films related to mental health in all history classes.
+• Partnered with school and showed two documentary films related to mental health in all history classes and created a parent-education night around resilience and social-emotional learning.

-• Furnished the school playground for students to practice mindfulness during recess/ lunch breaks.
+• Furnished the school playground for students to practice mindfulness during recess/ lunch breaks (in addition to other programming).

 Additional Opportunities